What is a class action?

 What is a Certification Form?

 The purpose of a Certification Form is for shareholders to officially certify that they purchased X number of shares on X date(s), and that they are not fabricating the information.
+Moreover, it certifies that the shareholder is willing to serve as a lead plaintiff if appointed.

 What is the benefit of being a lead plaintiff?